A lattice approach to matrix weights: Introduction

 \subsection{Matrix weighted Lebesgue spaces}

 Given a Calder\'on-Zygmund operator $T$ and a space of functions $X$ modeling the initial data of a given partial differential equation, the question whether $T$ maps $X$ to itself is fundamental to the theory of singular integrals.
 This question has been fully answered when $X$ is a weighted Lebesgue space $L^p_w(\R^d)$.
-Here, $w$ is an a.e. positive measurable function, and we say that $f\in L^p_w(\R^d)$ if
+Here, $w$ is an a.e. positive measurable function on $\R^d$, and we say that $f\in L^p_w(\R^d)$ if $f$ is a measurable function on $\R^d$ satisfying

 Then we have $T:L^p_w(\R^d)\to L^p_w(\R^d)$ precisely when $1<p< \infty$, and $w$ satisfies the Muckenhoupt $A_p$ condition, i.e.,